andrasnagy-data/sentiment-classification-IMDB-RNN/README.md

 ![image](training_evaluation.png)

-Below you can see the (over-fitted) model's description of 2 reviews.
+Below one can see the (over-fitted) model's prediction of 2 reviews.
 1 positive and 1 negative.
 The reviews were taken from the internet, as to simulate the real-world (unseen data).

 ![image](predictions.png)